 Each of the non-executive directors is engaged under a non-executive director appointment letter.
 The terms of appointment for a non-executive director would be in accordance with the Remuneration Policy for non-executive directors as set out in the policy table.
 Newly appointed non-executive directors receive an initial, one-time equity award of options to purchase 80,000 of our ADSs on the date of such appointment to the Board, which will vest in equal monthly instalments through the third anniversary of the grant date.
-In addition, a non-executive director who is initially appointed to serve as Chair of the Board or of a committee receives an option to purchase up to 40,000 of our ADSs on the date of such appointment, which will vest in equal monthly instalments through the third anniversary of the grant date.
+In addition, a non-executive director who is initially appointed to serve as Chair of the Board or of a committee receives an option to purchase up to 40,000 of our ADSs on the date of such appointments through the third anniversary of the grant date.
 However, the Committee may decide to grant a higher or lower amount as appropriate.